Ritin-dev/main/src/content/solutions/weld-smoke.md

   * Increased productivity via non-observable airflow for a comfortable work environment

   * Superior facility-wide air contaminant removal to one micron
+copy_block_1: >-
+  ### Modular Weld Smoke Extractors and Ventilation Protection

+  Duroair combines our [DuroTower™](/products/durotower), [DuroRoom™](/products/duroroom), and our line of portable smoke and fume collectors for a shop air filtration and cleaning solution that removes the burden of environmental compliance.

+  We engineer vented or non-vented enclosures with [DuroTower’s](/products/durotower) powerful air cleaning system to isolate each manual, resistance, and robotic welding workstation.
+Or we can custom tailor [DuroTower™](/products/durotower) to capture particulates at their source and flood your entire facility with OSHA and EPA compliant clean air.
 copy_block_2: |-
   ### Technical Specifications